sitepack-io/storelinkr-wordpress/readme.txt

 == Description ==

 Start selling products without your own stock now.
 Your own dropshipping online store with real quality products and partners.
-No drop shipment from China via the storelinkr platform.
+No drop shipment from China via the StoreLinkr platform.

 ## THE #1 DATA LINK FOR YOUR WEBSHOP

 Our data connection helps you to quickly and easily connect one or more wholesalers to your WooCommerce online store.
 We are unique in our kind, because we have created an intermediate step between the wholesaler and your webshop.

 This intermediate step allows us to read all catalog data from the wholesaler directly to our platform.
-On the Storelinkr platform you can exclude, edit and overwrite data.
+On the StoreLinkr platform you can exclude, edit and overwrite data.

 Once the data is correct, it will only be transferred to your WordPress website.
 We update your online store at least 4 times a day and stock is even a maximum of 15 minutes old!